camunda/camunda-platform/README.md

 Both docker-compose files contain our [out-of-the-box Connectors](https://docs.camunda.io/docs/components/integration-framework/connectors/out-of-the-box-connectors/available-connectors-overview/).

+Refer to the [Connector installation guide](https://docs.camunda.io/docs/self-managed/connectors-deployment/install-and-start/) for details on how to provide the related Connector templates for modeling.

 To inject secrets into the Connector runtime they can be added to the [`connector-secrets.txt`](connector-secrets.txt) file inside the repository in the format `NAME=VALUE` per line.
 The secrets will then be available in the Connector runtime with the